 The Boone Area boasts awesome views - but some of those vistas are inside a mountain!
 The stalactites and stalagmites of the only show cavern in North Carolina are partially handicapped accessible.
 Open year-round & great for a rainy day.

 Charles Kuralt considered the sagging, scenic 1882 Mast General Store in Valle Crucis a true destination among the nation's general stores.
 You'll agree.
 The historical atmosphere is unforgettable, and so is the shopping.
 This rural emporium that once carried "everything from cradles to caskets" is a trove of Americana and unusual merchandise.
-There's a branch of Mast in downtown Boone.
+There's a branch of Mast in downtown Boone, too.
 Open year-round.

 High Country state parks represent a nationally significant spectrum of superb outdoor recreation and priceless preservation.
-Many feature programs, special music events, outdoor venues for family reunions and gatherings, even business retreats.
+Many feature programs, special music events, outdoor venues for family reunions and gatherings, and even business retreats.
 Hike to the top of Grandfather Mountain or Elk Knob.
 Paddle, tube, or cast a line at New River (home to a nationally significant multi-day canoe camping experience).
 Drive to the top of Mount Jefferson for awesome views.
 Open all year.

-A colorful legend attributed to Native Americans explains the odd updrafts on this spectacular crag that led "Ripley's Believe It or Not" to proclaim it "the only place in the world where snow falls upside down."
+A colorful legend attributed to Native Americans cites the odd updrafts on this spectacular crag that led "Ripley's Believe It or Not" to proclaim it "the only place in the world where snow falls upside down."
 The Blowing Rock's dramatic views from this cliffside perch, open since 1933 as "North Carolina's oldest travel attraction."
 Open year-round.